xeokeri/tesla-utilities/README.md

 -d, --destination = Destination to the backup drive, where the videos from the Tesla USB drives will be stored.

+-l, --list-only = List the contents that are pending to be backed up.
+Will no copy when this flag is added.

 -v, --verbose = Verbose output turned to 11, if present.
 Default: off.

 -h, --help = Show help message.